jonathansansok/jonathansansok/README.md

 🥅 2022 Goals: To keep learning and developing awesome projects

-⚡ Fun fact: I am also a musician🎶 and federal agent⚖️
+⚡ Fun fact: I am also a musician-sound engineer 🎶 and federal agent⚖️

 <p align="center">